HeringtonPress/OLC/21FightersofUud.md

 ### A: Champion

 After all enemies have completed their turns in a combat round, select one enemy that only targeted you with attacks, and that you targeted with your attack.
 Make a second attack against that enemy.
-Effectively, this gives you two attacks per round if you are fighting an enemy one-on-one.

-### B: Bodyguard
+### A: Bodyguard

-Once per round, if an adjacent ally would take damage from a physical attack, you may make an Attack roll.
-If you succeed, you take the damage instead.
+Once per round, if an adjacent ally would take damage from a physical attack, you take the damage instead.

 ### C: Dragon Slayer

 Once per day, you may add +X damage to one of your physical attacks, where X is the HD of the most powerful monster killed by you or your party.
 Keep track of this.
-If you miss, this ability is not expended.

-### C: Parry

-Once per day you can reduce incoming damage by 1d12 points.
-If you also choose to sunder your shield, you can reduce the damage by 12 points instead of 1d12.

-### D: Aura of Courage

-Allies who can see and hear you can use your Save vs Fear instead of their own.
-This ability has no effect if you are currently afraid.

 ### D: Inspire

 Once per day, allies who can see and hear you heal 1d4 HP.
 If they were at full HP, they instead gain +2 to their next Attack roll.

 ### Heraldry Generator